Advertorial Content Below

 CDP provides businesses with a much higher level of assurance for their critical data as well as the ability to perform near-instant restores which minimizes business disruption.
 CDP’s comprehensive approach to backup and recovery has become an industry best practice for supporting businesses in ensuring complete protection for their digital assets.

 How Continuous Data Protection Works

-Data captures are becoming increasingly important in day to day computing, but with that comes the worry of data loss.
+Data captures are becoming increasingly important in day-to-day computing, but the worry of data loss comes with that.
 With modern cloud storage solutions, real-time or near-real-time capture of data changes can be done with automatic replication to secondary storage.

 This ensures your data will remain secure and accessible from anywhere you have internet; this could not be truer when used alongside an encrypted virtual private network (VPN) connection for added security.
-Additionally, a benefit of this kind of storage system is having near-instantaneous recovery times as well as granular recovery options that can quickly restore any accidentally deleted files.
+Additionally, a benefit of this kind of storage system is having near-instantaneous recovery times and granular recovery options that can quickly restore any accidentally deleted files.

-Data replication includes the ability to replicate specific parts of the overall dataset if desired, allowing organizations with delicate data needs to select granular recovery options when needed.
+Data replication includes replicating specific parts of the overall dataset if desired, allowing organizations with delicate data needs to select granular recovery options when needed.

-Data replications can also be secured via a VPN for additional layer of protection against potential breaches and cybercrimes.
-The use of real-time or near real-time data replication has changed how companies handle their business critical information, enabling better safeguarding against sudden losses from errors or malintent.
+Data replications can also be secured via a VPN for an additional layer of protection against potential breaches and cybercrimes.
+The use of real-time or near real-time data replication has changed how companies handle their business-critical information, enabling better safeguarding against sudden losses from errors or malintent.

 Benefits Of Continuous Data Protection

 If your business is looking for an effective way to minimize data loss while reducing downtime and applying granular recovery options, then look no further.